chronophage/kon-reh/ttrpg/reference/worldbook/worldbook.md

 #### Religion & Spirituality
 * The Way of the Spirits (Kannagara): The indigenous animistic religion.
 It holds that all things—rocks, trees, waterfalls, volcanoes—possess a spirit or kami.
 It focuses on rituals of purity, respect for nature, and honoring one's ancestors.
-* The Path of the Empty Self (Zenshū): A school of thought imported from Sihai but radically transformed in Nihon.
+* The Path of the Empty Self (Zenshū): A school of thought imported from Sihai but radically transformed in Nihori.
 Its emphasis on discipline, meditation, and achieving a state of "no-mind" became deeply intertwined with Bushidō and the arts.

 #### Relations
 * Sihai: The defining relationship.
-Nihon views Sihai with a complex mix of awe, resentment, and rivalry.
+Nihori views Sihai with a complex mix of awe, resentment, and rivalry.
 They voraciously import Sihai's culture, art, and philosophy but fiercely assert their independence.
 They are the rebellious younger sibling, desperate to prove their worth and step out of Sihai's long shadow.
 The competition for control of the Nasan Sea is a permanent state of affairs.
 * The West (Kahfagia, etc.): Westerners are rare curiosities.
-Nihonese Daimyō are intensely interested in their gunpowder weapons, maps, and ship designs, seeing them as potential tools to gain an advantage over their rivals, both domestic and in Sihai.
+Nihoriese Daimyō are intensely interested in their gunpowder weapons, maps, and ship designs, seeing them as potential tools to gain an advantage over their rivals, both domestic and in Sihai.

 #### Adventure Hooks
 1. The Broken Sword: A legendary swordsmith has been murdered, and his final, masterpiece katana is missing.
 The players are hired to recover the blade before it sparks a war between two rival clans who claim its ownership.